spirilaurentiu/Robosample/README.md

 # Installation

 ## Installing Xming
-Download `Xming` from https://sourceforge.net/projects/xming/ and install it using the default options.

-Open `.bashrc` with `vi ~/.bashrc` and add `export DISPLAY=:0` at the end of the file.
+On Windows Subsystem for Linux, download and install (Xming)[https://sourceforge.net/projects/xming/] using the default options.
+Open `.bashrc` with `vi ~/.bashrc` and add `export DISPLAY=:0` at the end of the file. `Xming` must be running when `Robosample` is started with a visualizer (a window showing the current stage of simulation).
+The visualizer is on by default.
+To change this behaviour, see (Running Robosample)[#running-robosample].

-## Prerequisites
+## Installing dependencies
 Install the dependencies:
 ```
 sudo apt-get update